jaya2523/_DailyNotes/SpringBootNotes.md

 - -DeleteMapping
 - -PatchMapping
 - -OptionsMapping
+- -@Document(collection = "journal_entries")
+- -Service
+- -Autowired
+- -

 #Lombok - library
 It aims to reduce the boilerplate code that developers have to write, such as getters, setters, constructors, and more.

+LocalDatetime.Now to fetch todays date

+We use to String to fetch the details in our model class because it provide the detail in hashcode format